adamsilver/fdpb/01-Register.md

 ### Restoring values

 This is something that is easy to forget, creates a huge burden on the user and is easy to solve.
 When the form is submitted with an error, we should restore whatever the user typed back into the fields.
-Otherwise users have to type the same thing again.
+Otherwise users have to frustratingly type the same thing again.

-Jared Spool, in the same talk explains how frustrating this can be.
-He says *that stupid credit card security code, that is erased as long as there’s some other error on the page.
-Then you correct the other error and submit it, [?] and it says, “But you didn’t put in your security code.”
-I said, “I did put in my security code.
-You have the memory of a goldfish.”.

 ### Validation component